inzilico/network-analysis-01/README.md

 ## Description

-The repo contains the scripts to analyse the networks of genes (protein-protein interactions, PPI) for the following tasks:
+The repo provides the scripts to analyse the networks of genes for the following tasks:

 * Network Representation Learning (NRL)
 * Vizualization
 * Prediction of new genes

+The networks of genes represent the protein-protein interactions (PPI).

 ## General scripts